microsoftgraph/microsoft-graph-toolkit/readme.md

 We enthusiastically welcome contributions and feedback.
 Please read the [contributing guide](CONTRIBUTING.md) before you begin.

+Check out our new [Code Contribution Challenge](contest.md).
+You can now submit a PR to solve an issue in the [Community Love](https://github.com/microsoftgraph/microsoft-graph-toolkit/projects/29) project to win exciting prizes!

 ## Feedback and Requests

 For general questions and support, please use [Stack Overflow](https://stackoverflow.com/questions/tagged/microsoft-graph-toolkit) where questions should be tagged with `microsoft-graph-toolkit`